Best Christmas plants and flowers – 13 buys for home or gifts

 Traditional carols such as The Holly and the Ivy or the more recent Under the Mistletoe by Justin Bieber set a celebratory mood, whilst the centuries’ old song O Tannenbaum immortalizes the humble fir tree.
 When it comes to celebratory floral decorations, little compares with the rich red foliage of poinsettias.
 Meanwhile, outdoors, even the most dismal morning brings the unlooked-for pleasure of wondrous flowers such as hellebores, clematis or aconites; and berries aplenty on evergreen skimmias and hollies.

-Best Christmas plants
+Best Christmas plants and flowers

 First, holly, one the more traditional Christmas plants.
 The most ancient of Christmas traditions of decorating churches and homes derives from the Roman festival of Saturnalia, a seven-day fest of debauchery and drinking.
 Later, Christians adopted holly to represent Christ’s crown of thorns, the crimson berries a symbol of his blood, and the evergreen leaves a metaphor for life after death.

-In the garden, hollies augment a garden’s permanent framework, either as shrubs, hedging, or clipped into balls and standards.
 Easy-going holly cultivars from the Ilex aquifolium group vary from bushy to tall, with glossy berries offset by prickly leaves that range from dark to light green, and often splashed with yellow.
 Male and female flowers are usually borne on separate plants, and one from each sex is needed to produce berries.

 In pagan festivals, ivy was used to celebrate the Winter Solstice and ward off evil spirits.
 Over time, due to its clingy nature, ivy has come to represent fidelity and, being forever green, eternal life.